December 31, 2019

 - While I collected Disney movies on every medium they’ve been released on since VHS, I usually sold them off when a new format appeared.
 Earlier this year I started regretting that decision and decided to begin collecting Disney on videotape again.
 I’m up to over 100 VHS tapes already so far!

-As I mentioned in the very first post on this site, our first trip to Disney World was life-changing.
-Most of our Disney experiences over the last decade revolve around the parks.
+There are probably many more I’m forgetting.
+And as I mentioned in the very first post on this site, our first trip to Disney World was life-changing.
+So most of our more recent Disney experiences over the last decade revolve around the parks.
 We’ve had such a wonderful time on each visit that there is no way I could list them all here.
 We’ve gone back many times over the years to recapture the magic: 2006, 2008, 2010, 2012, 2013, 2015, 2016, 2017, 2018, and 2019.

 We’re headed back once again next week!
 So here’s hoping 2020 is filled with even more great Disney memories!